AbhishekSharma6903/Cognizance/Task-6/readme.md

 [View banner](https://github.com/AbhishekSharma6903/Cognizance/blob/hi/Task-3/Landing%20Page.png "Landing page")
-## 🔸Theme:- ##
+# 🔸Theme:- ##
-***The theme of the task-3 was about the Gaming expo which is aimed at creating an excellent platform for all stakeholders in the Indian and international gaming market to showcase new trends and technologies in the gaming arena.*** 🐱‍👤
+<span style="color: gold">The theme of the task-3 was about the Gaming expo which is aimed at creating an excellent platform for all stakeholders in the Indian and international gaming market to showcase new trends and technologies in the gaming arena. 🐱‍👤</span>

 ---

-## 🔸Motivation:- ##
+# 🔸Motivation:- ##
 ###### Highly Demanding Market Of Gaming Industry ######
 **Digital gaming is not a new phenomenon.
 It has been around since the time of indoor games; only changing its form.
 Digital gaming has evolved over the years and has become an independent industry with great creative and professional potential.**